andrewbaxter/loga/readme.md

 ## Flags

 Unlike traditional loggers which have a linear scale of levels, sometimes multiplied by different "loggers" or additional dimensions, this library uses a set of additive flags.
-If any of the flags in the log call are set in the flags provided in `init_flags` then the log message will be rendered and displayed, otherwise it will be dropped.
+If any of the flags in the log call are set in the flags provided when constructing the logger then the log message will be rendered, otherwise it will be skipped.

 To keep things simple you can use `StandardFlags` with `DEBUG`, `INFO`, `WARN`, etc. levels.